JahodaPaul/FIT_CTU/BEZ/README.md

 Gained maximum points obtainable.

 ## Warning
-Do not try to copy these, these are meant only as a guide to get<br/> as much points as possible.
+Do not copy these codes, they are meant only as a guide to get<br/> as much points as possible.
 Copying them will only hurt you.